-ID Activity Project Justification for 'scoping out' description reference O-R5 Maintenance of platform transformers 5.7 There will be 4 transformers on SDC platform (2 x 40 MVA and 2 x 3.15 MVA).
+ID Activity Project description reference Justification for 'scoping out' 0-R5 Maintenance of platform transformers 5.7 There will be 4 transformers on SDC platform (2 x 40 MVA and 2 x 3.15 MVA).
 The 40 MVA will contain 15 tonnes of transformer fluid and the 3.15 MVA will contain 2 tonnes of transformer fluid.
-A biodegradable synthetic ester transformer fluid will be used on the SDC platform.
-It should be noted that the transformer fluid will not need topping up, or replacing, under normal circumstances for the lifetime of the facility.
-Conclusion: Maintenance activities involving the handling of transformer fluid are not anticipated.
+A biodegradable synthetic ester transformer fluid will be used.
+Replacement of the transformer fluid is not anticipated during the lifetime of the facility.
+Topping up may be required after a certain period (some years) due to samples being taken for condition monitoring.
+Topping up would only involve small volumes, and would be carried out under control of work procedures.
+Conclusion : Maintenance activities involving the handling of transformer fluid would be carried out infrequently, under controlled procedures, and within a kerbed area to provide secondary containment.
 The potential for accidental releases of transformer fluid are discussed in Chapter 12.
 O-R6 Waste generation 5.7 As the SDC platform will be normally unattended, and no drilling activities will be carried out from the platform, wastes generated during operations phase will be limited to small volumes of maintenance wastes.
 The types of waste generated will be consistent with maintenance wastes generated by existing SD and ACG offshore facilities.
 All waste will be stored in temporary fit for purpose containers and transported off by vessel at the end of each maintenance campaign.
 Waste will be managed in accordance with the existing AGT Region management plans and procedures and will benefit from the operational experience that has been gained from continuing bp operations. bp will manage the collection, transportation, treatment, disposal and storage of waste generated during the operational phase via specialised approved waste management contractors, the destinations of the waste types are provided in Chapter 5: Table 5.25.
 Conclusion: Waste generated during the SDC project will be managed in accordance with existing AGT Region management plans and procedures as described within Chapter 13.
 No discernible impact to the terrestrial or marine environment is anticipated.
-OR-7 Permanent physical presence of the SDC platform and subsea infrastructure 5.4 5.5 5.7 5.5 The presence of the SDC jacket, infield pipelines and associated subsea infrastructure will result in loss of seabed over a small area.
-In total the SDC pipelines and infrastructure will occupy an area of 0.02 km2, 0.000005% of the Caspian Sea.
-In practice, it is likely that the majority of the organisms within these areas would be sufficiently mobile to reestablish themselves on either side of the pipelines and subsea infrastructure since this would involve movement of only 30 cm to 40 cm at most.
+OR-7 Permanent physical presence of the SDC platform and subsea 5.4 5.5 5.7 The presence of the SDC jacket, infield pipelines and associated subsea infrastructure will result in loss of seabed over a small area.
+In total the SDC pipelines and infrastructure will occupy an area of 0.02 km , 0.000005% of the Caspian Sea. infrastructure In practice, it is likely that the majority of the organisms within these areas would be sufficiently mobile to re- establish themselves on either side of the pipelines and subsea infrastructure since this would involve movement of only 30 cm to 40 cm at most.
 The concrete coating of the pipelines is chemically inert by design and will have no-effect on either the adjacent sediments or water column.
 The platform will have navigation lights during the hours of darkness (in line with International Convention of Safety of Life at Sea (SOLAS) requirements).
-However, the Contract Area is not located within a bird migration flyover route.
-Birds found in the area will be transient and not resident.
-Conclusion: It is considered that impacts are minimised as far as practicable and no discernible impacts on ecological / biological receptors are anticipated.
+However, the Contract Area is not